Jane Wurwand: Dermalogica Foundation and FITE

+Skin In The Game

+In 2021, Jane published her first book, Skin in the Game, with Harper Collins.
+In the book, Wurwand shows you how to turn your unique traits and experiences – especially the ones you think are your biggest setbacks – into the tools you need to make your dreams a reality.
+It’s not a memoir.
+It’s the journey of how Jane, and how you can find yourself and your purpose by harnessing the resilience and creativity within you to drive your own success.

 Philanthropy

+In November 2018, Wurwand her husband Raymond started Wurwand Foundation, a private family foundation in Los Angeles.
+Their signature initiative, FOUND/LA, supports local entrepreneurs, offering funding, mentorship, unique incubator programs and educational resources to those business owners who have been underserved or overlooked by traditional systems.

 Since 2010, Wurwand has been a member of the Clinton Global Initiative, and is part of their Women and Girls Action Committee.

 In 2011, Wurwand spoke before the United Nations (UN) as the keynote speaker regarding the FITE mission to fund 25,000 women-owned small businesses worldwide, championed by Ban Ki-Moon, Secretary-General for the UN, and returned to the UN in 2012 to addresses the role of business in empowering women.
 Wurwand serves as a special advisor to the UN Foundation’s Global Entrepreneurs Council, supporting their work with the UN to advance women and girls.

 Wurwand also works with the Network for Teaching Entrepreneurship and the National Association of Women’s Business Owners, which named Wurwand “Business Woman of the Year” in Los Angeles in 2009.
 Wurwand also mentors graduate students and serves on the Board for the Price Center for Entrepreneurial Studies at The Anderson School of Business Management UCLA.

-Wurwand is a founding member of The Presidential Ambassadors for Global Entrepreneurship (PAGE), a collaboration between American entrepreneurs, the White House, the Department of Commerce, and interagency partners.
+Wurwand was appoint by President Obama as a Founding Member of The Presidential Ambassadors for Global Entrepreneurship (PAGE), a collaboration between American entrepreneurs, the White House, the Department of Commerce, and interagency partners.

 Awards

 In May 2012, Wurwand was named CEO/Business Owner of the Year by the Los Angeles Business Journal, as part of the publication’s annual recognition program, Women Who Make a Difference.
 In addition to receiving a CEW Achiever Award in 2014, Wurwand was awarded the 2016 Legend of Beauty Award by Beauty Industry West.
 Wurwand is also a 2016 Presidential Ambassador for Global Entrepreneurship.
 In 2018 she was honored with the Lifetime Achiever Award by CEW.
+Wurwand has been named one of the “30 World Changing Women” by Conscious Media Company.
+Wurwand was made a Fellow of the City and Guilds of London Institute, one of only 500 in the Master Guilds 1,000 year history.
+In 2023, Jane Wurwand was named one of Forbes "50 over 50" influential business, lifestyle, and entrepreneur leaders on their US list.